Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

-The \emph{slope} of a finite binary word $w$ over the alphabet $A$ is defined as $s(w)=\frac{|w|_1}{|w|}$.
-The slope of an infinite binary word, when it exists, is the limit of the slopes of its prefixes.
+The \emph{slope} of a finite nonempty word $w$ over the alphabet $A$ is defined as $s(w)=\frac{|w|_1}{|w|}$.
+The slope of an infinite word over $A$, when it exists, is the limit of the slopes of its prefixes.
 The set of factors of a Sturmian word depends only on the slope:

 \begin{proposition}[\cite{MoHe38}] Let $x,y$ be two Sturmian words.
 Then $\Fac(x)=\Fac(y)$ if and only if $x$ and $y$ have the same slope. \end{proposition}